Shopify Dropshipping In 2024: A Guide On How To Efficiently Dropship On Shopify

 Start Your Shopify Free Trial

-Sure, three days isn’t long, but it should be enough time to build a basic dropshipping store.
+The free trial should be enough time to build a basic dropshipping store.

 Shopify will ask you a few simple questions about your business type, including whether you’re a newbie or already have an online store, and how you plan to sell to customers.
 It also wants to know about the types of products you plan to offer at first — tell them you’ll be selling dropshipping products: